Kitware/SMQTK/CONTRIBUTING.md

 SMQTK uses GitHub for code review and [Travis-CI] for continuous testing as new pull requests are made.
+All checks/tests must pass before a PR can be merged.

 Sphinx is used for manual and automatic API [documentation].